London Museum: The Guildhall Museum (1826–1976)

-The London Museum (1912-1976)
+The London Museum (1912–1976)

 The museum has its origins in, and derives much of its collection from, the London Museum, founded in 1911 by Viscount Esher and Lewis Harcourt, 1st Viscount Harcourt and originally based in the State Apartments of Kensington Palace.
 It first opened to the public on 8 April 1912.
 Harcourt became the first Commissioner of Works, and the first Keeper was Guy Francis Laking.
 In 1913, it became a National Museum.

 In 1914, it moved to Lancaster House, which had been bought by William Lever, 1st Viscount Leverhulme, soap magnate and founder of the model town of Port Sunlight, and given to the nation as a home for the London Museum.
 Visitors travelled through a mostly chronological route, entering the Prehistoric Room, the Roman Room, the Saxon and Early Norman Gallery, the Mediaeval Room, and finally a Jewellery Room before heading to the upper floor.
 Here, they would find the Tudor Room, the Early Seventeenth Century, the Late Seventeenth Century, a room with a large collection of porcelain, the Late Eighteenth and Nineteenth Century Room, and finally, the Costume Gallery.
 The museum also contained a basement which contained come exhibits from all eras, some of which were too large for the main galleries, and which could serve as an introduction to the collections.
 It included a Roman boat, a carriage belonging to the Arthur Wellesley, 1st Duke of Wellington, a parlour decorated in the Stuart style, and prison cells.

-The Keeper of the London Museum from 1926 to 1944, Sir Mortimer Wheeler, proposed merging the London Museum with the Guildhall Museum as early as 1927, as the two museums had a significant overlap in their collections, but the scheme wasn't given serious thought until after both museums had been forced to close during World War II.
+The Keeper of the London Museum from 1926 to 1944, Sir Mortimer Wheeler, proposed merging the London Museum with the Guildhall Museum as early as 1927, as the two museums had a significant overlap in their collections, but the scheme was not given serious thought until after both museums had been forced to close during World War II.

-During the war, the Museum closed, and in 1945 it vacated Lancaster House so that the government could use the space for hospitality events.
+During the war, the museum closed, and in 1945 it vacated Lancaster House so that the government could use the space for hospitality events.
 The trustees considered several sites for the new museum, including Holland House and various sites on the South Bank.
 However, in the end, King George VI leased part of Kensington Palace for the museum to move back in.
 The new site opened in 1951.